hawonlee/seeds-habits/README.md

 ## Knowledge Graph Feature 🧠

 Transform your ChatGPT conversation history into an interactive 3D knowledge network.
-Each user's data is completely private and isolated.
+Each user's data is completely private and isolated, processed securely on our servers.

 ### Quick Start (First-Time Users)

 1. Navigate to `/knowledge` in the app
-2. Click "Set API Key" and enter your OpenAI API key (stored locally in your browser)
-3. Upload your `conversations.json` from ChatGPT export
+2. Upload your `conversations.json` from ChatGPT export
-4. Wait for processing (1-5 minutes depending on conversation count)
+3. Wait for processing (1-5 minutes depending on conversation count)
 5. Explore your personal knowledge graph!

 📚 **Full documentation**: See [docs/knowledge-graph/](./docs/knowledge-graph/)